 Neath Port Talbot Council and other organisations, including the Welsh Government, have been undertaking air quality monitoring in Neath Port Talbot for many years.
 Traditionally, air quality monitoring has centred on the existing Automatic Urban and Rural Network (AURN) air quality station situated within the grounds of Taibach Fire Station.
 However, advancements in digital technology mean that hyperlocal monitoring providing instant data about potential pollution sources can move into other areas.

-The localised approach to air quality monitoring will provide the project with a verified source of real time air quality data that can be linked to events within that community, for example traffic flows, industrial processes etc.
+The hyperlocal approach to air quality monitoring will provide the project with a verified source of real-time air quality data that can be linked to events within that community, for example, traffic flows, industrial processes etc.

 Vortex CEO, Adrian Sutton, said: "We are really privileged to be working with Neath Port Talbot Council and Swansea Bay City Deal on this pioneering project.
 I live in the area and our company has its roots in the Swansea Bay City region.
 The opportunity to deliver an environmental impact to the community in which we are based and to contribute to improved air quality and decarbonisation is one we are truly excited about.
 We will go above and beyond to deliver value to the residents of Neath Port Talbot."

 Vortex, part of Marston Holdings, is a dynamic and market-leading company at the forefront of smart city technologies.
 The company builds environmental sensors, networks and data solutions to support decarbonisation efforts globally.
 As experts in the latest IoT, AI, 5G and LiDAR technology, Vortex enables smart cities & smart infrastructures to become more efficient, safer and greener.